A One Health Approach to Combating Fungal Disease: Forward-Reaching Recommendations for Raising Awareness

 Love fungi?
 Check out The Fungal Kingdom from ASM Press.

-This book is a comprehensive guide on fungi, environmental sensing, genetics, genomics, interactions with microbes, plants, insects, and humans, technological applications, and natural product development.
+This book is a comprehensive guide to fungi, environmental sensing, genetics, genomics, interactions with microbes, plants, insects, and humans, technological applications, and natural product development.